A client recently asked me a question about starting a fresh content strategy. I want to share my answer, which I think will be useful to you.

 But if you’re a professional who specializes, either vertically or horizontally, chances are your multiple websites will have many commonalities or will be closely related.
 This was the case with my client.

-After the consolidation last year, and making sure posts from the previous domains were properly redirected to where the posts now reside, it created an exponential effect.
+After the consolidation last year, and making sure posts from the previous domains were properly redirected to where the posts now reside, it created an exponential effect when combined with fresh content.
 The increase in traffic from consolidating everything not only equaled the total traffic previously going to all websites but also doubled it.